The Best Cross-Browser Testing Tools

 According to their Twitter account, they seem to be adding new features every week:

-Endtest is a truly powerful and awesome platform and clearly the winner.
+Endtest is a truly powerful platform.

 2. Ghost Inspector

 Second place goes to Ghost Inspector, an interesting tool developed by a small team from Seattle.

 It does have a Codeless Editor and a basic cross-browser grid (only headless Chrome and Firefox running on Ubuntu).